-Any student who has a grievance based on discrimination because of a disability may follow the informal or formal procedures as stated in the Policies and Procedures Section of the ADA Handbook, or submit a written complaint directly to the Section 504

-Coordinator/Dean of Students.
-A copy of this document can be located in the Office of the ADA.

-Coordinator on the Main Campus.
-For more information, call (251) 405-7028.
+Any student who has a grievance based on discrimination because of a disability may follow the informal or formal procedures as stated in the Policies and Procedures Section of the ADA Handbook, or submit a written complaint directly to the Section 504 Coordinator/ Chief Student Affairs Officer.
+A copy of this document can be located in the Office of the Chief Student Affairs Officer on the Main Campus.
+For more information, you may call the Office of ADA at (251) 405-7156.
 Also, appeal may be made to the Department of Education, Office of Civil Rights, at any point in the grievance process.